Varjo Markers

 Now all you need is the actual logic of the marker manager.
 In this example script, we update the marker data in the Update loop.
 If Varjo Marker tracking is enabled, we get a list of the latest marker data and update all GameObjects in our trackedObjects array which have an ID matching that of a marker in the markers array.
 We also set the tracking mode of the marker here if required.

 Varjo Markers have two tracking modes; Stationary and Dynamic.
 The default tracking mode is Stationary, which means the pose is heavily filtered and it’s less responsive to marker’s movements.
-This is optimal, if you want to align fixed physical elements like a cockpit on a flight simulator with the virtual elements.
+This is optimal if you want to align fixed physical elements like a cockpit on a flight simulator with the virtual elements.
 When the tracking mode is Dynamic, the pose updates are more responsive to marker’s movements.
 This should be used, if the marker is expected to move.
 Use DoPrediction flag to change the tracking mode.
 You can enable dynamic tracking with VarjoMarkers.AddVarjoMarkerFlags(marker.id, VarjoMarkerFlags.DoPrediction) and disable it with VarjoMarkers.RemoveVarjoMarkerFlags(marker.id, VarjoMarkerFlags.DoPrediction).

 In the Update loop we also get the list of IDs of removed markers and deactivate any matching GameObject in the trackedObjects array.